ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

-information in the EXTRA-TEXT field, it can be logged for diagnostics purpose and the client can only display the resolver hostname that blocked the domain, error description for the EDE code and the suberror description for the "s'" field to the end-user.
+information in the EXTRA-TEXT field, it can be logged for diagnostics purpose and the client can only display the resolver hostname that blocked the domain, error description for the EDE code and the suberror description for the "s" field to the end-user.

-When displaying the free-form text of "c" and "o", the browser SHOULD NOT make any of those elements into actionable (clickable) links.
+When displaying the free-form text of "j" and "o", the browser SHOULD NOT make any of those elements into actionable (clickable) links.

 An attacker might inject (or modify) the EDE EXTRA-TEXT field with an